 Objective 4 provides for a staged approach to long-term achievement of the Vision and Strategy.
-It acknowledges that in order to maintain the social, cultural and economic wellbeing of communities during the 80-year journey, the first stage must ensure that overall costs to people can be sustained.
+It acknowledges that in order to maintain the social, cultural and economic wellbeing of communities during the 80-year journey, the first stage (the short term 10-year period) must ensure that overall costs to people can be sustained.